Employee Referral Program Tips that Actually Work!

 Communication could not be easier than it is today.
 With so many efficient ways to reach out to or respond to candidates, slow response times shouldn’t even be an issue.
 But it seems that the main reason that referral programs fail is slow or no responses to referrals or inquiries.

-– Give precedence to referrals (put them in the fast lane for processing and evaluation), and have specific and seperate deadlines for interviewing these candidates.
+- Give precedence to referrals (put them in the fast lane for processing and evaluation), and have specific and separate deadlines for interviewing these candidates.

 - Allow these referred candidates to choose the time and date of their interview, and/or offer online assessments.
 These flexible options are enticing to candidates, as everyone is interested in saving time.